Integrating Remote Digital Asset Management Systems

 Alma’s ViewIt service can indicate to patrons that access to a remote representations is restricted in one of two ways:

-Representation Public Note - Use this field to describe the terms under which the representation can be accessed, e.g. "Embargoed until 01/01/2018", "On-premis Access Only".
-Public Note content will appear under the reprsentation label so that users should apply their discretion when decided whether to attempt to follow the link.
+Representation Public Note: Use this field to describe the terms under which the representation can be accessed, e.g. “Embargoed until 01/01/2018”, “On-premise Access Only”.
+Public Note content will appear under the representation label so that users should apply their discretion when decided whether to attempt to follow the link.